dreaminforce/LWCLab/README.md

 # LWable

 LWable lets you describe a Lightning Web Component in natural language and preview usable source code in seconds.
-The project couples a Lightning Web Runtime (LWR) single-page app with a lightweight Node/Express API that proxies calls to OpenAI.
+The project couples a Lightning Web Runtime (LWR) single-page app with a lightweight Node API that calls to OpenAI.

 [LWable.webm](https://github.com/user-attachments/assets/27a9e5f8-68cb-41d5-93cf-80adb946fe3d)